Best Finance Podcasts for Professionals

 Tags: Business, Strategy, Finance

-This podcast is hosted by Clark Howard, a financial expert with over 30 years of experience.
-With over 2,000 episodes, this is one of the most successful podcasts that offers practical advice on improving financial health, discussing current news, economic trends, and important issues to help listeners make smart decisions.
+This podcast is hosted by Clark Howard, a financial expert with over 30 years of experience in the field.
+With over 2,000 episodes, this is one of the most successful podcasts that offers practical advice on how to improve financial health, discuss current news, economic trends, and important issues that help listeners make smart decisions in their lives.

-Episodes last around 30 minutes and tackle real questions about big ticket topics like auto insurance, home buying, savings strategies, credit cards, and retirement planning.
-With over one million downloads a month, it’s a go-to resource for people who want clear, actionable money guidance without fluff.
+Each episode is around 30 minutes and addresses real-life questions on big-ticket topics such as auto insurance, home buying, savings, credit cards, and planning for retirement, among many others.
+With over a million downloads a month, it’s a go-to resource for people who want clear and actionable money guidance without all the fluff.

 2. Bloomberg Masters in Business Podcast